NordicSemiconductor/pc-nrfutil/README.md

 was added in nrfutil 3.1.0 and is required since 3.2.0 in case the package should contain SD (+ BL) + APP.
 Also, since version 3.2.0 the new ID is copied to `--sd-req` list so that in case of a link loss during APP update the DFU process can be restarted.
 In that case the new SD would overwrite itself, so `--sd-req` must contain also the ID of the new SD.

-**Note 3:** When creating update packages of bootloaders compiled from nRF5 SDK 15.3.0 and higher, nrfutil version 4.1.0 (TODO: UPDATE THIS WHEN VERSION IS
-DECIDED) must be used.
+**Note 3:** When creating update packages of bootloaders compiled from nRF5 SDK 15.3.0 and higher, nrfutil version 5.0.0 must be used.
 This is because of changes to the bootloader projects in the nRF5 SDK, and if an old nrfutil version is used the size of the generated packages will be too large.

 Boot validation for a SD or APP update can be activated by setting the `--sd-boot-validation` or `--app-boot-validation` to the preferred